orsonteodoro/gcf2/profiles/gaming/README.md

       * amd64 - 4.00 - UBSAN, Generic KASAN, either KCFI or CET
       * others - 4.00 - UBSAN and KASAN
       * Assumes panic_on_warn=1 or equivalent custom sanitizers panic only patch

+    [12] KFENCE is recommended.
+In the real world testing, using 2.00 has acceptable performance with KFENCE, UBSAN.

   - General kernel configuration policy